jts272/pp3-lidl-bake-mate/README.md

 - Not displaying full results in final list of items to bake:
   - Check correct A1 notation argument for cells to reference in worksheet

-- pprint shows artifacts from f strings:
+- pprint shows artefacts from f strings:
   - Known issue - don't use f strings with pprint.
 Use separate, surrounding print statements